not-navyblue/SuperCiv/Changelist.md

 - Special unit promotion
 - [++] +50% Strength when above 50 HP
 - [++] -10% Strength and +4 Movement when below 30 HP
+- Requires the following promotions:
+    * Shock III or Drill III
-- Requires Shock III, Drill III, Accuracy III, or Barrage III
+	* Accuracy III or Barrage III
 - Incompatible with other special promotions
 - Available for most land Military units except Scouts